Summary

 Having growth stocks in one's portfolio can be fun when the times are good, but can be hard to bear after the music stops, especially when one is staring at unrealized losses and no dividend income to boot.
 Such may be the case with once high flying technology stocks like Meta Platforms (META) and Salesforce (CRM), that are now trading cheaply compared to where they were just a year ago.

 That's why it pays to have income stocks that literally work for you by generating a recurring income stream.
-This brings me to Gladstone Capital Corp.
-(NASDAQ:GLAD), which is one of a handful of BDCs that pay its investors a monthly income stream.
+This brings me to Gladstone Capital (NASDAQ:GLAD), which is one of a handful of BDCs that pay its investors a monthly income stream.
 In this article, I highlight whether the stock is a buy or hold at present, so let's get started.

 Gladstone Capital is a BDC that's externally-managed by Gladstone Management Corp., with its namesake David Gladstone serving as Chairman of the company.
 It belongs to the Gladstone family of companies, including REITs Gladstone Land (LAND), Gladstone Commercial (GOOD), and BDC peer, Gladstone Investment (GAIN).